Lung cancer symptoms

 Having any one of these symptoms does not necessarily mean that you have lung cancer.
 Some of these symptoms may be caused by other conditions or from the side effects of smoking.
 However, if you have symptoms, see your doctor without delay.

-Lung cancer symptoms can be vague and the disease is often discovered when it has spread to other parts of the body.
-Sometimes, there are no symptoms and the cancer is found during routine tests (often an x-ray or CT scan) for other conditions.
+Sometimes, there are no symptoms and the cancer is found during routine tests (e.g. x-ray, CT scan) for other conditions.

 View the Cancer Council NSW editorial policy.